JamesKnight313/king-ace-cricket/README.md

 The innings ends after ten overs or five wickets then the players change sides.
 Standard cricket scoring rules decide who wins.
 A standard cricket scoresheet can be used to score the game.

 The card values are Ace to 4 scoring one run, 5 to 7 scoring two runs, 8 scoring three, 9 to 10 scoring a four, Jack and Queen scoring a six and King being a wicket.

+## License

+This game is licensed Creative Commons Zero.